China puts millions on lockdown as virus toll rises to 18 and WHO weighs response

 Other cities were also taking steps to contain the virus.

 Nearby Ezhou shut train stations.
-Beijing cancelled large gatherings, including two Lunar New Year temple fairs, and closed the Forbidden City, the capital’s most famous tourist attraction, to visitors until further notice.
+Beijing canceled large gatherings, including two Lunar New Year temple fairs, and closed the Forbidden City, the capital’s most famous tourist attraction, to visitors until further notice.

-The U.S. State Department warned travellers to exercise increased caution in China as airports worldwide were screening passengers arriving from the country.
+The U.S. State Department warned travelers to exercise increased caution in China as airports worldwide were screening passengers arriving from the country.

 Chinese-ruled Hong Kong, which has two confirmed cases, is turning two holiday camps into quarantine stations as a precaution.
 Taiwan has banned anyone from Wuhan from going to the island.